In the beginning there was Finnart House

 While with us Rabbi Tabick served as chairman of the World Congress of Faiths before being appointed their Joint President.
 Back In 1976 she was the first woman rabbi to be ordained in the UK, and in 2012, in another first, she was appointed the first woman Convenor of our Reform Beit Din, which she combined with her NWSS work until her retirement in 2013.

 Over the years many of our members have served as officers and leaders of the wider Reform movement.
-Several of the original founder families are still on our mailing list, some of their children are now among our leadership, and their grandchildren in our cheder.
+Several of the original founder families are still active members, some of their children are now among our leadership, and their grandchildren in our cheder.